This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our

 If you want the lifetime warranty that Darn Tough is known for, but with a thicker and warmer sock, make sure to give these a try.
 With a similar design to the OTC light cushion socks, these socks are a bit thicker and have more padding for ski socks.

 That makes these great thermal ski socks kids will love for cooler days, or for kids who really need extra foot support and padding as they ski.
 These ski socks with shin padding are designed for maximum comfort.

 40% Merino Wool

 If you need to buy multiple pairs of ski socks, the Bridgedale socks for skiing kids are a great value.
 The set is sold in a 2 pack, so you really get a great deal.
 These socks do a great job at wicking moisture away from the kids’ feet while they ski, but there isn’t as much padding as some of the other kids’ ski socks.

-These warm ski socks are designed to be more of an all around winter sport sock (not just ski specific), so the padding isn’t localized to help with skiing, though they’re great for a wide variety of activities.
+These warm ski socks are designed to be more of an all around winter sport sock (not just ski specific).
+The padding isn’t localized to help with skiing, though they’re great for a wide variety of activities.